sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/llama/llama.md

 Create the service from the service specification file and go to the URL given.

 !!! warning
     Login with the user we created.
-Username: "container_jupyter" and the password you gave to the setup script.
+Username: "service_llm" and the password you gave to the setup script.

 !!!
 Note
     Continue to refresh the result by **running the last two commands** (1) until Snowflake give you a proper URL.